 “I'd give you some violets, flowers of faithfulness...“Ophelia.
 (Hamlet: Act4, scene 5, page 9)

-The image of Ophelia is outstandingly lyric ana full of symbolism and metaphors.
-She, being one of the principal heroes in the narration represents marvelous femininity being innocent.
+The image of Ophelia is outstandingly lyric and full of symbolism and metaphors.
+She, being one of the principal heroes in the narration represents marvellous femininity being innocent.
 Her madness is her treasure and her curse— her own way to display wisdom and faithfulness.

 This gown is inspired by the story of Ophelia‘s love and tragedy.

-The image of violet is a metaphor that keeps her sadness, dreams, and hopes, by the deep shades of purple it reveals her sorrow and pain.
+The image of violet is a metaphor that keeps her sadness, dreams, and hopes, deep shades of purple reveal her sorrow and pain.